-Number of Incidents of Reported Theft and Intentional Vandalism to Cultural Sites and Historic Properties trails.
+Number of Incidents of Reported Theft and Intentional Vandalism to Cultural Sites and Historic Properties

+The Riverways staff is already using internal guidelines to monitor these resources.
+This indicator for human impacts on cultural resources is based on existing monitoring protocols and helps NPS staff measure damage to cultural sites and historic properties along roads and trails.
 The condition of these resources is indicative of the level of use in an area and the ease of access of sites to park users.
 Cultural sites and historic properties are nonrenewable.
 This means sites cannot recover from natural and human-caused disturbance.
 Management efforts would be focused on maintaining the integrity and condition of sites, with the proposed threshold being no more than one incident of intentional vandalism per year or one incident of theft per year.
 To ensure that thresholds are achieved visitor education and enforcement of park regulations would be continued, and closures of particularly vulnerable areas would be considered if needed.